microsoft/secureboot_objects/Readme.md

 ## Platform Consumption

-The secure boot binary objects are formatted to the expected EDKII data structures to enable simple integration into any platform.
+The secure boot binary objects are formatted to the expected EDKII data structures to enable simple integration into an EDKII platform.
 Please refer to [SecureBootKeyStoreLibOem](https://github.com/microsoft/mu_oem_sample/tree/release/202302/OemPkg/Library/SecureBootKeyStoreLibOem) to see one example on how to easily integrate these binaries into your platform.
 The EDKII build system even supports easily appending to the default values suggested by Microsoft!

 This is just one suggested way of consuming the binary objects.
 There are of course plenty of others, such as storing them as a Freeform Ffs file in an